skala2301/laravel-tutorials/2_library/README.md

-    factories -> check route = database/factories for examples and check the README models -> check route = app/Models/ check the README Table Colisions -> check routes = [database/migrations, app/Models/Job.php] for examples and check the README
+    factories -> check route = database/factories for examples and check the README models -> check route = app/Models/ check the README Table Colisions -> check routes = [database/migrations, app/Models/Job.php] for examples and check the README seeders -> check route = database/seeders for examples about seeders use

 important commands to have in mind: